Map of Europe - itinerary for a winter Eurotrip

 Zagreb

-I’ve heard really great things about Zagreb.
+I’d heard really great things about Zagreb.
 We were originally going to spend a few weeks working in the city, but it just didn’t work out for our itinerary.
-Instead, we’ll jump on a bus from Ljubljana then spend a few nights in Palace Hotel Zagreb before flying back to Australia.
+Instead, we jumped on a bus from Ljubljana then spent a few nights in Palace Hotel Zagreb before flying back to Australia.

-My cousin recommended the Museum of Broken Relationships which sounds totally wacky and amusing.
-I’m also interested in checking out the Uspinjača funicular in the old town.
+My cousin recommended the Museum of Broken Relationships which was wacky and amusing, and the Uspinjača funicular in the old town was totally adorable.

 *This post is sponsored by JustFly.
 Every opinion expressed on AGWT is an honest reflection of my values – I will only recommend products and services that I would use myself.